B3kachu/vpn-service/README.md

 If no compatible VLESS client is installed, the app copies the link to the clipboard and shows a message.

-## Notes

-- Imported `.ovpn` data is stored in app-private storage because it can contain certificates and other sensitive material.
-- The actual VPN engine, routing, and system notification are handled by the external client used for the selected protocol.
-- Before publishing this project, keep usernames, passwords, and live `vless://` links out of source code and test defaults.

 ## README на русском